D3Engineering/edge-ai-ros-inventory-demo/README.md

 4. Wait for Docker to Start
 5. Run the command `source devel/setup.bash`
 6. Once the `roscore` has been launched on the Robot, run `roslaunch d3_inv_viz inventory_viz.launch` on the Visualizer PC
 7. The Visualizer should appear.
 If it does not, check the console for errors.
 The error `unable to contact ROS master` means that the Robot was unreachable.
 Check that you can ping the robot at `192.168.50.200` and relaunch the Visualizer.
-Other error messages may occur related to the window manager (`Gdk-ERROR`/`X Window System Error`), they can be ignored and you can relaunch the Visualizer
+Other error messages may occur related to the window manager (`Gdk-ERROR`/`X Window System Error`), they can be ignored, and you can relaunch the Visualizer

 ## Advanced Configuration